In order to become a smart investor there are specific ‘do’s’ and ‘don’ts’ you should consider.

 While even the best managers can make mistakes, on-going disappointing results, lack of communication and falling service standards may point to something being seriously wrong.

 Market and economic conditions can change rapidly, but a knee-jerk reaction can make things worse.
 The key is to keep your end goal in mind.
 The investment loss may be due to various factors, for example; a fall in the overall market, problems with one investment in your portfolio, poor advice or breaches of the law.
-Here we discuss what to do if:
+Here's what to do if:

 If your investments have fallen in value seek advice from a financial adviser.